ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 ## Shared network setup

-Let's lay out some requirements regarding the network for our VMs.
-We want all our VMs to:
+Let's clarify the requirements for the shared network for the VMs.
+We want them to:

-* live in the same local network
+* live in the same local (layer 2) network
 * have stable and predictable IP addresses
-* be addressable by their hostnames
+* be addressable using hostnames
 * be directly accessible from the host machine (but not necessarily from outside world)
+* have internet access
 * require as little direct network configuration as possible

 ### Choosing an IP range